bunkrur/grafana-k8s-app/README.md

 ### Requirements

-* It expects the presence of `cluster` label on all the metrics.
+* It expects the presence of a cluster identifier label on all the metrics (defaults to `cluster`, can be configured via `CLUSTER_LABEL` constant in `src/constants.ts`).

 ### Metrics used